reetu95/SupportAI/README.md

 ### SupportAI

-**SupportAI** is an end-to-end applied AI prototype for duplicate question detection and support-ticket deflection.
+**SupportAI** is an end to end applied AI prototype for duplicate question detection and support ticket deflection.

-The project explores how classical NLP, transformer fine-tuning, hybrid retrieval, and confidence-based routing can be combined to simulate the intelligence layer of a customer support automation system.
+The project explores how classical NLP, transformer fine tuning, hybrid retrieval, and confidence based routing can be combined to simulate the intelligence layer of a customer support automation system.

-This is **not yet a production-ready application**.
+This is **not yet a production ready application**.
 It is complete as a modeling, retrieval, and evaluation prototype.

 ---